 I always waited for this moment to come, but it never did.

-The “light bulb” went on, and my mind lit up like a spectacular fireworks display, metaphorically speaking, of course.
+It wasn’t until this fateful morning, that something dawned on me.
+The so-called “light bulb” went on, and my mind lit up like a spectacular fireworks display, metaphorically speaking, of course.

-I can’t see the beach, the sunrise or sunset, and I certainly can’t see myself pitching on the mound.
+I can’t see pictures of my kids or recall the images of important moments in my life.
+I can’t picture the beach, see the sunrise or sunset, and I certainly cannot imagine myself pitching on the mound.

 “From where we are to whence we go, it is only our emotion that we bring home.“